Flexible Spending Accounts (FSA)

 Important: you must enroll or re-enroll in the FSA every year.

 Use an FSA to pay for certain IRS-approved medical, dental, or vision expenses not covered by your insurance.
 These expenses may be for you and your eligible dependents, and include deductibles, copayments, coinsurance, and non-covered expenses such as eyeglasses and hearing aids.

-For a more complete list of eligible healthcare expenses, click FSA_Expenses.
+For a more complete list of eligible healthcare expenses, click.

 Your FSA comes with a debit card that you can use to pay eligible expenses.
 The debit card contains your full annual allocation at the time it is issued to you.

-Generally, the maximum amount you may contribute to a healthcare FSA for 2016 is $2,550.
-For the 2017 limit, contact WageWorks.
+Generally, the maximum amount you may contribute to a health care FSA for 2020 is $2,750.

 Rollover and Forfeiture Features

 If you have $500 or less remaining in your healthcare FSA at the end of the year, that amount will be rolled over into an FSA for the next year, after April 1.

 As you decide about participation in a Berklee health care FSA, please consider if you will have any rolled over amounts from the prior year to avoid over-contributing in the new year.